-Participants other than Category I Participants ("Other Category Participants") are divided into categories under the LTIP based on their positions with the Company.
-Other Category Participants are eligible to receive deferred cash incentive awards after the end of the performance cycle of up to a maximum of either 30 percent or 60 percent of base salary, depending on the category.
-Awards are based on the Company's achievement of certain pre-established ROTC and EPS objectives and, in addition, for executives who are responsible for a business unit, the unit's achievement of pre-established ROTC and net income objectives.
-Threshold awards under the LTIP for Other Cagetory Participants, ranging from 2.1 percent to 10.5 percent of base salary (depending on the category), will be earned if at least 80 percent of one of the relevant performance objectives is met.
-The target and maximum awards of 30 percent or 60 percent of base salary (depending on the category of the Other Category Participant) will be earned if 100 percent of all objectives is achieved.
-In addition, for Other Category Participants, the Committee may, in its discretion, provide for deferred cash incentive awards in excess of the awards which would be made based on the formulae contained in the LTIP.
+Participants other than Senior Executives ("Other Participants") are divided into categories under the LTIP based on their positions with the Company.
+Target and threshold awards are based on the Company's achievement of certain pre-established ROTC and EPS objectives (each of which is given equal weight) or, for executives who are responsible for a business unit, the unit's achievement of pre-established ROTC and net income objectives (each of which is given equal weight).
+Threshold awards for Other Participants, ranging from 10.5 percent to 21 percent of base salary (depending on the category), will be earned if at least 80% percent of one of the applicable objectives is met.
+Target awards ranging from 30 percent to 60 percent of base salary will be earned if 100 percent of both objectives is achieved.
+Maximum awards ranging from 60 percent to 120 percent of base salary, depending on the category, will be earned only if the Company achieves pre-established objectives substantially in excess of these objectives and, for executives who are responsible for a business unit, such business unit reaches certain levels of achievement of its ROTC and net income objectives.
+In addition, for Other Participants, the Committee may, in its discretion, provide for deferred cash incentive awards in excess of the awards which would be made based on the formulae contained in the LTIP.